How photography can help build your personal brand

 Are you a faceless business?

 How do people experience you for the first time?
-Do they understand the values that you have built your business on?
-Do they have an idea what it will be like working with you?
+Do they understand the values you’ve built your business on?
+Do they have a sense of what it will be like working with you?

 Our brains are wired to seek connection.
-Commercial brands spend millions trying to get us to recognise and feel connected to symbols but we are pre-programmed, from infancy, to trust and connect with a face, to form and sustain relationships.
+While commercial brands spend millions trying to get us to recognise and feel connected to symbols, we’re pre-programmed from infancy to trust and connect with a face — to form and sustain relationships.

-The photos on your website, the headshot on your LinkedIn profile, these pictures are most likely to b the first chance people get to see you and to form an idea about you and your business.
+The photos on your website, the headshot on your LinkedIn profile — these images are often the first chance people get to see you and to form an impression of you and your business.

-If you have a wider purpose than simply making sales, it is far easier to get your customers to understand that purpose when it comes from you - a real person - instead of a faceless brand.
+If you have a wider purpose than simply making sales, it’s far easier for people to understand that purpose when it comes from you, a real person, rather than a faceless brand.

-More and more consumers want to know who the face behind the business is.
-And not just you as the founder but the people who work with you.
+More and more people want to know who’s behind the business.
+And not just the founder, but the people they’ll actually be working with.

-Photography can be used to showcase your products, your services, your team.
-It can give people a behind-the-scenes look at your business, a sense of your personality and values, alongside an idea of what it's like to work with or purchase from your business.
-And anecdotally, according to more than one of my clients, a good headshot can lead to proposals of marriage!
+Photography can be used to showcase your products, your services and your team.
+It can give people a behind-the-scenes look at your business, a sense of your personality and values, and an idea of what it’s like to work with you.
+And anecdotally, according to more than one of my clients, a good headshot can even lead to proposals of marriage.

 a documentary lifestyle photo of a personal trainer and their client

-Images have the power to capture people's attention and evoke emotions, making them an effective tool for telling your business story and getting your brand noticed.
+Images have the power to capture attention and evoke emotion, making them an effective way of telling your business story and helping your brand get noticed.
+Photography allows you to communicate visually in ways that words alone often can’t.

-Your website and social media are likely to be your main source for first impressions.
-A first impression that takes as little as 50 milliseconds.
-Is that even long enough for a visitor to read your tagline?
-Unlikely!
-Instead, convey emotions and the power of your brand through attention grabbing visuals.
-Get them to stick around and want to learn more.
+Your website and social media are likely to be the main source of first impressions — impressions that can take as little as 50 milliseconds to form.
+That’s barely long enough to read a tagline.
+Strong visuals can do the heavy lifting, helping people feel something and encouraging them to stick around and learn more.

 Photos of you, doing what you do, can help to humanise your brand.
 Consumers are more likely to support brands that use faces in their imagery (people buy from people) because, as noted earlier, we have a fundamental need to form and sustain relationships.

-Sites like Twitter, Instagram and LinkedIn make it easy to begin to nurture business relationships.
-We can learn a lot about people online - their likes, their sense of humour, what they care about.
-Having pictures of them to relate to and build online rapport can make that first ‘real life’ meeting far less daunting.
+Platforms like Instagram and LinkedIn make it easier than ever to begin building those relationships.
+We can learn a lot about people online, what they care about, their sense of humour, how they communicate.
+Having images to connect with can make that first real-life meeting feel far less daunting.

 Lifestyle office photography for Yawn Marketing in Norwich